Junkers Ju 87

 The Ju 87 operated with considerable success in close air support and anti-shipping roles at the outbreak of World War II.
-It led air assaults in the invasion of Poland in September 1939.
-Stukas proved critical to the rapid conquest of Norway, the Netherlands, Belgium and France in 1940.
+It led air assaults during the Invasion of Poland in September 1939.
+Stukas proved critical to the rapid conquest of Norway, the Netherlands, Belgium, and France in 1940.
 Though sturdy, accurate, and very effective against ground targets, the Stuka was, like many other dive bombers of the period, vulnerable to fighter aircraft.
-During the Battle of Britain of 1940-1941, its lack of manoeuvrability, speed and defensive armament meant that it required a heavy fighter escort to operate effectively.
+During the Battle of Britain of 1940–1941, its lack of manoeuvrability, speed, or defensive armament meant that it required a heavy fighter escort to operate effectively.

 After the Battle of Britain, the Luftwaffe deployed Stuka units in the Balkans Campaign, the African and the Mediterranean theatres and in the early stages of the Eastern Front war, where it was used for general ground support, as an effective specialised anti-tank aircraft and in an anti-shipping role.
 Once the Luftwaffe lost air superiority, the Stuka became an easy target for enemy fighters, but it continued being produced until 1944 for lack of a better replacement.
 By 1945 ground-attack versions of the Focke-Wulf Fw 190 had largely replaced the Ju 87, but it remained in service until the end of the war in 1945.

 Germany built an estimated 6,000 Ju 87s of all versions between 1936 and August 1944.

 Oberst Hans-Ulrich Rudel became the most successful Stuka pilot and the most highly decorated German pilot of the war.